HomeTop HeadlinesPopular Radio Host Dies at 56

 Simpson had recently completed a rehabilitation program and was living with friends Derick Fage and his wife.
 The cause of death is yet to be disclosed, but Simpson had been vocal about his mental health struggles throughout his career.

-His hockey career started in the Ontario Hockey League and was drafted by the Washington Capitals in 1986.
+His hockey career started in the Ontario Hockey League and he was drafted by the Washington Capitals in 1986.
 Although he never played in the NHL, Simpson spent three seasons with the Baltimore Skipjacks, the Capitals’ American Hockey League affiliate.

 Following his retirement as a player in 1991, Simpson shifted to hockey operations, working as a scout and director of hockey operations for the Washington Capitals and Toronto Maple Leafs.
 He briefly served as director of hockey operations for Dynamo Minsk in the Kontinental Hockey League before becoming president of the International Junior Hockey League’s Cape Cod Cubs.